NTBEL/diffusion-fit/README.md

 In all cases, the 2D fluorescence distribution of each image in the time lapse of fluorescence images is fitted with the 2D intensity model and then the diffusion coefficient is extracted in a second linear fitting step.
 This two-step fitting procedure was adapted from the methods used to analyze integrative optical imaging data as described in Nicholson and Tao 1993 [doi: 10.1016/S0006-3495(93)81324-9](https://doi.org/10.1016/S0006-3495(93)81324-9) and Hrabe and Hrabetova 2019 [doi: 10.1016/j.bpj.2019.08.031](https://doi.org/10.1016/j.bpj.2019.08.031).

-`diffusionfit` can be used both programatically or from the command line.
+`diffusionfit` can be used programatically, from the command line, or via a locally streamlit app.
 The command line interface simplifies the process for quickly initiating analysis of multiple image files (tiff files), and it automatically generates plot images of the fits and exports the fitting parameters to a csv file for further analysis for each image file (dumped into a new output fold named diffusion_fitting).
+The streamlit app only allows for working with one file at a time but the graphical interface makes it much easier to interact with the fitting procedure.
 However, programmatic use offers more flexibility for generating customized fitting and analysis workflows.

 ### Programmatic use
 The fitting models can be directly imported from `diffusionfit`: